- About SJTPO

-The South Jersey Transportation Planning Organization (), a Metropolitan Planning Organization ( ) covering Atlantic, Cape May, Cumberland, and Salem counties, provides a regional approach to solving transportation issues.
+The South Jersey Transportation Planning Organization (SJTPO), a Metropolitan Planning Organization (MPO) covering Atlantic, Cape May, Cumberland, and Salem counties, provides a regional approach to solving transportation issues.
 SJTPO synchronizes the planning actions of participating regional agencies and provides a forum for transportation planning and decision making among officials, operators, and the public.

-The governing body of theis the Policy Board.
+The governing body of the SJTPO is the Policy Board.
 It consists of eleven voting members: one elected official from each county government, one municipal elected official from each county (specifically including the mayors of Atlantic City and Vineland), and one representative each from the New Jersey Department of Transportation, New Jersey Transit, and the South Jersey Transportation Authority.

-For2017, $1.9 million in CMAQ funding is expected to be allocated in ’s Transportation Improvement Program ( ).
+The Congestion Mitigation and Air Quality Improvement Program (CMAQ) is a federal program that funds projects and programs that improve air quality and reduce traffic congestion.
+It is jointly administered by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) in consultation with the Environmental Protection Agency (EPA).
+Each year, $1.9 million in CMAQ funding is allocated in the SJTPO region for CMAQ in the Transportation Improvement Program (TIP).
 These funds will be available for projects and programs throughout the SJTPO region via a competitive process.
 Candidate projects and programs may be submitted to SJTPO for eligibility review.
 Eligible applications are then ranked by the CMAQ Selection Committee, and projects selected for funding are to be implemented by the sponsoring agency.

-A fourteen member Technical Advisory Committee () provides input to the Policy Board.
-It consists of staff of each Policy Board member, as well as representatives of the New Jersey Turnpike Authority, the New Jersey Highway Authority, and the Delaware River and Bay Authority, along with the chairperson of the Citizens Advisory Committee.
+A fourteen member Technical Advisory Committee (TAC) provides input to the Policy Board.
+It consists of staff of each Policy Board member, as well as representatives of the New Jersey Turnpike Authority, the New Jersey Highway Authority, and the Delaware River and Bay Authority.
 A wide variety of other agencies are also invited to participate in the Technical Advisory Committee.

-- Log on to www.SJTPO.org, where you can read our documents and reports, learn about upcoming events, and meet our staff.
+- Visit www.sjtpo.org, where you can read our documents and reports, learn about upcoming events, and meet our staff.

 - Follow us on social media such as Twitter, LinkedIn, and Facebook.

-- Email comments to firstname.lastname@example.org and we will pass them along to the Citizen’s Advisory Committee ( ) and Technical Advisory Committee ( ) at their next meetings.
+- Email comments to firstname.lastname@example.org and we will pass them along to the Technical Advisory Committee (TAC) at their next meetings.

-- Attend the monthly meetings of the Citizen’s Advisory Committee (CAC) and Technical Advisory Committee (TAC).
+- Attend the monthly meetings of the Technical Advisory Committee (TAC).

-- For those unable to attend CAC or TAC meetings, past agendas and meeting minutes are available online at www.SJTPO.org.
+- For those unable to attend TAC meetings, past agendas and meeting minutes are available online at www.SJTPO.org.

 - Contact your elected officials and let them know how you feel about our regional transportation system.